CWSpear/firestarter/README.md

 * Compile scss -> css (minifies if using build task)
 * Automatically links JS, rev's files (concat + minify if using build task)
 * Automatically link bower components (resolving dependencies to determine order)
-* Copies other files and images to dest folder.
+* Copies other static files and images to dest folder.
 * Watches all files and runs appropriate tasks and reloads page/injects CSS.
 * Uses `gulp-plumber` to make sure `watch` doesn't break everything.